darzouras/darzouras-gridsome-site/content/pages/uses.md

 summary: A list of some of my current favs for work and play.
 header: /uploads/uses_header1.jpg
 ---
-* Overcast for podcasts
-* Spotify Premium for music
-* Netflix, VRV for streaming videos
-* Notion for personal notes, journaling
-* Notion for work notes, task organization

 ## Design + Development

 * Sketch (for UX/UI design)